-Introduction: Use No Energy to Cool Your Studio!
+Introduction: Use Combination of Strategies to Cool Your Space

 As an art school graduate, it is almost natural to have no stable source of income.
 I have a studio on a top floor of an old brick building, and because the rooftop gets lots of sun all day and there seems barely any insulation between the ceiling and the rooftop, heat dissipation really kills me in the studio in summertime.